eclesh/welford/README.md

 =======

 Package welford implements a one-pass algorithm for computing mean and variance.
-The algorithm is attributed to B.P.
-Welford by Knuth in The Art Of Computer Programming, Volume 2.
+Knuth attributes this algorithm to B.P.
+Welford in The Art Of Computer Programming, Volume 2.

 For an explanation of why you might want to calculate variance this way, see http://www.johndcook.com/standard_deviation.html and